 Financial Support Post 16

 Young people in receipt of DLA are required switch to PIPs, (Personal Independence Payments) at 16.
 There are other changes to the financial support available to them at 16 including the vulnerable student bursary available to 16-19 year olds.
 If you need support applying for or claiming for these there are lots of organisations out there that will be able to help you such as Citizen's Advice or DAB (Disability Advice Bureau).
-Natasha Peachment, our Parent Support Advisor would also be able to help or advise you with these changes.
+Natasha Peachment and Vickie Hunter-Lines, our Parent Support Advisers would also be able to help or advise you with these changes.